PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  9 - Specialized Processor Extensions/Answers to Exercises/Ex__2_double_format.md

 * The value **1.0e309** is not shown because using it causes a compile-time error: floating constant is out of range.
 * Zero is represented as a mantissa of zero and a biased exponent of zero.
 * The last two rows contain numbers that cannot be represented with an implicit leading 1 bit because the exponent would underflow.
 These numbers are called subnormals, and contain the special biased exponent of 0.
 Subnormals have reduced precision because not all bits of the mantissa contain meaningful digits.
-* Subnormal doubles use a biased exponent of 1, which translates to an unbiased exponent of -1022.
+* Numerically, subnormal doubles actually use a biased exponent of 1, which translates to an unbiased exponent of -1022.